hsachinraj/GitHub-AzureDevOps/readme.md

 - [] We will fork this repo.
 Select **Fork** and select your account.
 You will be prompted to enter your credentials and enter the authentication code if you have 2FA enabled for your account

-- [] Once the repo is forked, clone the GitHub repo locally and open it in Visual Studio Code.
+Once the repo is forked, clone the GitHub repo locally and open it in Visual Studio Code.

-    1. Start Visual Studio Code.
+    - [] Start Visual Studio Code.
 Press **Ctrl+Shift+P** to bring the Command Palette and enter **Git: Clone** to clone the Git repository.

-      1. You will be asked for the URL of the remote repository (this will be the URL to your forked repository which should be something like https://github.com/{youraccount}/ContosoAir) and the parent directory under which to put the local repository
+      - []  You will be asked for the URL of the remote repository (this will be the URL to your forked repository which should be something like https://github.com/{youraccount}/ContosoAir) and the parent directory under which to put the local repository

-- [] Login to your Azure portal using the credentials provided in the resources window.
+- [] Login to your Azure portal, if you do not want to deploy to your subscription, you can use the Azure Pass provided for this technical workshop.
+See the **resources** tab for your Azure pass code.

+If you are using the Azure pass to create a subscription, it is recommended that you create a new Azure DevOps account
      - [] Open a new tab and navigate to [https://dev.azure.com](https://dev.azure.com)  to create a new Azure DevOps org/account.

-    1. Select **Start for free**.
+    - [] Select **Start for free**.
 Enter the same credentials you entered to login to Azure.

-    1. Create a new Azure DevOps project, preferably named something like **"ContosoAir"**.
+    - [] Create a new Azure DevOps project, preferably named something like **"ContosoAir"*

-     > [!note] You will need create a new one so that we can deploy it to the subscription provisioned for the lab.
-If you want to use your existing Azure DevOps account, you should deploy it to your own subscription.

 ============